This Vegan Spinach Dip recipe can be made in minutes and used as a dip with fresh vegetables or served on crusty bread or crackers.

-How to make easy vegan spinach dip
+How to make vegan spinach dip

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Next, in a blender or food processor, combine the tofu, lemon juice, Dijon, green onion, tarragon, celery salt, sea salt, paprika, and sweetener.
+STEP #2: Next, in a blender or food processor, combine the tofu, lemon juice, Dijon, green onion, tarragon, celery salt, sea salt, paprika, and sweetener.

-You will notice that this recipe calls for 1/4 cup green onion used here, as well as another 1/4 cup scallions at the end, so save half of the onions.
+You will notice that this recipe calls for 1/4 cup of green onion used here, as well as another 1/4 cup scallions at the end, so save half of the onions.

 I use a Vitamix blender for all of my recipes because no matter what I’m making, this high-powered blender will produce the exact result I’m looking for.

-At this point, you will need to make sure that your frozen spinach is completely thawed and drain the excess water from it.
+STEP #4: At this point, you will need to make sure that your frozen spinach is completely thawed and drain the excess water from it.

-Add creamy mixture to a large bowl with veggies.
+STEP #5: Pour the creamy mixture from your blender into a large bowl with the spinach and veggies.
 Stir together thoroughly.
 This takes a good bit of stirring to incorporate with spinach.
+Serve immediately at room temperature or chilled.

 Recipe adapted from Dr. Neal Barnard’s book, Breaking the Food Seduction.